notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 - The users that are new to AWS, they have too many options and they don't follow this course, for example when they get started.
 If you leave them the option to do anything they want in AWS, whatever they create may not be in line with what the rest of your organization is doing.
 - Some users that just want to have access to quick self-service portal that allows them to launch a set of authorized products, and these have to be predefined by admins.
-- As you can see, these could include virtual machines, databases, storage options, and so on.
+- These could include virtual machines, databases, storage options, and so on.
-- To do so, to have this self-service portal, you use the AWS Service Catalog!
+- To have this self-service portal, you use the **AWS Service Catalog!**

 ### Service Catalog Diagram

   ![SERVICE CATALOG DIAGRAM](../images/Service_Catalog_Diagram.PNG)

-- So very simply, **as an admin** in AWS and Service Catalog, you're going to create products.
-And products are just CloudFormation templates with the proper parameters.
-And you can include them in a portfolio, and a portfolio is a collection of products.
-And then you define who has access to launching what products within my portfolio
+- So very simply, **as an admin** in AWS and Service Catalog, you're going to create products, and products are just CloudFormation templates with the proper parameters.
+You can include them in a portfolio, and portfolio is a collection of products.
+Then you define who has access to launching what products within my portfolio
-- And then **as a user**, you log in to your portal on Service Catalog and you have a quick list of all the products that you can use because of your permissions.
-And then the users can launch these products and automatically they get provisioned by CloudFormation.
+- And then **as a user**, you log in to your portal on Service Catalog and you have a quick list of all the products that you can use because of your permissions and then the users can launch these products and automatically they get provisioned by CloudFormation.
 But we know that they've been properly configured, properly tagged, and that they respect the way our organization is supposed to work.
 Say for example,that a user wants to have access to a quick RDS database but doesn't know how to create one properly.
 Then you could offer this as a service from within the Service Catalog

 ## Pricing Models in AWS

 - AWS has 4 different pricing models
 - **Pay as you go** where you pay for what you use.
 You remain agile, because you can start and stop and delete resources whenever you want, responsive, and you can scale to meet demands as demand happens
 - There's also a model where you **save when you reserve**.
-So this is to minimize risk and to get a predictable budget and to comply with long-term requirements.
-For example, we can do instance reservations for EC2, DynamoDB Reserved Capacity, ElastiCache Reserved Nodes, RDS Reserved instance, and Redshift Reserved Nodes
+This is to minimize risk and to get a predictable budget and to comply with long-term requirements.
+For example, **we can do instance reservations for EC2, DynamoDB Reserved Capacity, ElastiCache Reserved Nodes, RDS Reserved instance, and Redshift Reserved Nodes**
 - Also, you get to **pay less by using more**.
 You get volume-based discounts, for example, on Amazon S3
 - And as **AWS grows their infrastructure**, they will have some cost savings, and they will pass them onto you so you **pay less**.
-AWS is very famous for doing cost reductions every month or every year, which is really good, because as their infrastructure grow, and more people use AWS, they have volume and scale, and therefore, they will pass on that economy of scale onto you to get discounts
+AWS is very famous for doing cost reductions every month or every year, which is really good, because as their infrastructure grow, and more people use AWS they have volume and scale, and therefore, they will pass on that economy of scale onto you to get discounts

 ## Free services & free tier in AWS